This post may contain affiliate links.

 Yes, you can arrange a trip to Abu Simbel from Luxor too, try here.

-A Quick Note About Visiting Abu Simbel From Cairo
+Visiting Abu Simbel From Cairo

 Yes, you can get to Abu Simbel direct from Cairo by air.
 It’s fairly straightforward and you can book a simple one day tour here.